YelloooBlue/YelloooBlue.github.io/_posts/2019-08-08-text-and-typography.md

 Click the hook will locate the footnote[^footnote].

-## Images
+## 图像

-By default, the image is centered and the image caption can be displayed at the bottom:
+By default, the image is centered and the image caption can be displayed at the 按钮:

 ![Desktop View](/assets/img/sample/mockup.png)
 _Full screen width and center alignment_